1andreh/-SP24-IXD256-AndrewHuang/Assignment3/two_sketches.md

       servo.move(90)
       servo1.move(90)
 ```
-In the state of **_DANCE_**, the vehicle's servos are each mapped with two random values ranging from 20-140.
-Running the loop will allow the servoes to turn at random directions for 1/10 of a second.
-Setting the servos back to 90 will allow the servos change direction and speed, instead of moving in one direction perpetually.
+In the **_DANCE_** state, the vehicle's servos are each assigned two random values ranging from 20 to 140.
+Running the loop allows the servos to turn in random directions for 1/10 of a second.
+Resetting the servos to 90 enables them to change direction and speed, instead of continuously moving in one direction.

 ### Web Server & Button Control